 - The adolescent must be in on-going individual therapy (with a LCFS provider or a provider from another agency.

 - The adolescent must have parent or caregiver attend group with them.

 Referrals: Individuals may be referred by family members, other mental health providers, primary care doctors, or court officials.
-Adolescent DBT Groups are offered in both Cambridge and Milaca.
+Adolescent Dialectical Behavior Therapy (DBT) Groups are offered in Cambridge.